Brexit negotiations: Trade deal negotiation between the UK and EU, 2020

 Beginning in March 2020, representatives of the UK and the EU commenced negotiations for a trade agreement to make trade easier than it would be without such a deal.
 The deal might cover (or eliminate) both tariff and non-tariff barriers to trade.

 During the Brexit negotiations in 2017, the two sides agreed that trade negotiation could only start after the UK's withdrawal, because such negotiations could not happen when the UK still has a veto right within the EU.
 For this and other reasons, a transition period after Brexit day was defined to allow those negotiations.
 This transition period started on the first February 2020, in accordance with the withdrawal agreement.
 The first deadline is the 31 December 2020, a deadline which can be extended for two years.
 The British government has declared that it will not apply for any such extension.
-In addition, it clarified the only kind of trade deal the UK is interested is in, if any, is a Canadian style trade deal, as documented in Barnier's "staircase" slide.
+In addition, it clarified the only kind of trade deal the UK is interested is in, if any, is a Canadian style trade deal, as documented in a presentation slide called the Barnier staircase.

 On 24 December 2020, the UK and the EU reached a settlement in principle on the future relationship between the two parties in the form of a trade deal that would enable both sides to continue trading in goods (but not services) with each other, free of tariffs and quotas.
 The agreement remains to be ratified but is planned to be applied provisionally in the meantime.